Kristen Fehlhaber

 About Me

-I’m passionate about helping people connect with their past—whether that means identifying unknown parents through DNA, tracing immigrant ancestors, or uncovering the meaning of handwritten letters saved for generations.
-My goal is to make family history both accurate and accessible, offering clear answers along with the context that brings stories to life.
+I love helping people connect with their past, whether that means tracing immigrant ancestors, solving DNA mysteries, or uncovering the meaning of handwritten letters.
+My goal is to make your family history both accurate and accessible.

 German Translations